grinnell-cs/csc151-images/_mps/combining-images.md

 > I'd break the problem up into "shapes that need two values", "shapes that need three values", and "shapes that need four values", writing a procedure for each one.

+What width and height should I use for, say, rectangles and ellipses?

+> You should use `digit->size` of the appropriate list entry to convert numbers to widths and heights.

 ### Part 3

 Was there an error in `digit->valignment`?